Plumsail/forms-docs/source/designer/controls.rst

 Likert scale
 -------------------------------------------------------------
 Likert scale is a control which allows you to gather detailed feedback from the user.
-This control is based on |kendoNumericTextBox|.

 You can set up as many questions as you want in the Likert scale, as well as choose the available answer options.